monishajacob/TextFormatter/README.md

     cd env

-Activate the virtual environment by running the following command
+Activate the virtual environment by running the following command.

     source bin/activate